The Mob Stole Your Virginity: Olive Oil and Health

 Apparently, the Californian Olive Oil Council is less fraught with scandal and fraud than the European Union.
 If you are interested in buying American EVVO look for the independent Californian Olive Oil Council Certification (COOC).

-Don’t buy “extra light” olive oil, which has just as many calories but none of the health benefits of extra virgin, as well as also being highly refined.
+Don’t buy “extra light” olive oil, which has just as many calories but none of the health benefits of extra virgin and is also highly refined.

 Some Last Notes: